 Do not proceed beyond this point

-Knowing how to work in a team where robust discussion is valued, curiosity encouraged and having reached a decision, egos parked is a requirement for healthy board functioning.
-Often this if missed is what brings many boards undone.
+A critical requirement for healthy board functioning is knowing how to work in a team where robust discussion is valued, curiosity encouraged and having reached a decision, egos parked.
+Often this factor, if missed, is what brings many boards undone.
 Eventually it is how we work together to arrive at the best decision.
 Knowing how to work in a team starts with knowing oneself.
 From self-knowledge one can extend to understanding others.

 High performing directors understand that their purpose is serving others.
 In order to help we must first learn how to serve.